 Great Math sites that embed into formatives include:

-🌟Desmos - you can embed their four function or scientific calculator at the top of a formative, or (Premium*) within an individual question!
+🌟 Desmos - you can embed their four function, scientific, or graphing calculator at the top of a formative, or (Premium*) within an individual question!

 Check out these awesome formatives, created by other Math educators!
 Click on the title to clone them to your dashboard, and you can edit and assign them to your classes!

 🌟 Formative LaTeX examples: this gives lots of examples of using LaTeX, including quadratic equations, set-builder notation, and more!

 🌟 Gummy Bear Math (7th, 8th, 9th grade): this uses a fun format to practice finding the volume of rectangular prisms and cylinders.

 🌟 Geometry: Similar Polygons (9th, 10th, 11th, grade): this is an awesomely detailed formative, full of videos and images as well as engaging questions!

 🌟 Fraction Pre-Test (3rd, 4th): this is a simple but effective formative that uses images and questions to check students' knowledge